Wine, vodka, gin and … gluten-free alcohol? You might have noticed a new line of adult beverages lining liquor store shelves.

 For those who just prefer not eating gluten but do not have a gluten sensitivity, allergy or celiac disease, drinking alcohol that contains the protein is safe, though pounding drinks regularly can cause weight gain (note: that applies to everyone!).
-And while alcohol can be good for you in moderation, it’s harmful to your health if you overdo it.
+And while alcohol can be good for you in moderation, such as red wine, it’s harmful to your health if you overdo it.

 But for those who have an allergy or celiac disease, consuming beverages with gluten can have more serious repercussions, ranging from headaches, bloating and chronic fatigue syndrome to abdominal pain, liver problems and intestinal damage.